German Fire Services

-The Feuerwehr (German for "fire protection", lit. 'fire defense') is a number of German fire departments.
-The responsible bodies for operating and equipping fire departments are the German communities ("Gemeinden") and cities ("Städte").
+The Feuerwehr (German for "fire service", lit. 'fire service') is the general term for German fire departments.
+Fire departements are operated and equipping by communities ("Gemeinden") and cities ("Städte") in Germany.
 By law, they are required to operate fire-fighting forces.
 In cities, this is usually performed by the Fire Prevention Bureau, one of the higher-ranking authorities.

 There are three kinds of recruiting firefighters in Germany: the predominant number of Germany's 1,383,730 firefighters are members of voluntary fire brigades (Freiwillige Feuerwehr), a lesser number working in professional fire brigades and at least the drafted members of a Compulsory Fire Service (Pflichtfeuerwehr), established just in a few places nationwide.